shoheiyokoyama/Koyomi/README.md

 Open `Example/Koyomi.xcworkspace` and run `Koyomi-Example` to see a simple demonstration.

 ## QuickExample

+Koyomi is designed to be easy to use

 ```swift
     let koyomi = Koyomi(frame: CGRect(x: 100, y: 100, width: 250, height: 250))